5W1H Method for Cause-effect Analysis

 Best Solution for Cause-effect Analysis

-The best solution to carry out cause and effect analysis and draw fishbone diagram is to use an automatic software - Edraw.
-It is easy to use with an intuitive user interface.
-See the below illustration.
-Aided by marvelous shapes, abundant ready-made templates and various clipart, you are sure to gain incredible fishbone diagrams.
+The best solution to carry out cause and effect analysis and draw fishbone diagrams is to use all-in-one diagramming software - EdrawMax.
+It has an intuitive user interface and a simple drag-and-drop feature to make draw diagrams easily and quickly.
+With inbuilt shapes, abundant ready-made templates, and various formatting tools, it is easy for you to create and customize beautiful cause and effect diagrams.